Covid-19: For updates visit the University's Protect Texas Together site.

 Whether you are just starting to think about a paper topic or are putting the finishing touches on your final draft, now is always a good time to ask a law librarian for help researching a seminar paper or law review note.

 We are happy to meet with you one on one.
-For an in-depth consultation, feel free to contact Lei Zhang, Student Services Coordinator, to schedule an appointment with one of our librarians.
+For an in-depth consultation, feel free to contact Lei Zhang, Head of Student Services & Operations, to schedule an appointment with one of our librarians.

 And all the usual ways of contacting us for legal research help still exist: